Goyo2600/Candleblow/README.md

 ![](https://raw.githubusercontent.com/TarlogicSecurity/Candleblow/main/doc/atmel2.png)

+The board has not LCD display, it uses LEDS for status.
-If the board's LCD displays a message saying `Probe ready :)`, congratulations!
-You are ready to use Candleblow with PLCTool.
+1 LED ON == OK -> You are ready to use Candleblow with PLCTool.
+Blink LEDS or no LED == ERROR